The common organisation of agricultural markets refers to legal framework established at European level for certain agricultural sectors.

 The price support system takes account of the needs of each agricultural sector and their interdependence.
-The measures take the form of:
+These measures take the form of:

 - public intervention in the markets for agricultural products;

-- the payment of aid for the private storage of cereals, rice, sugar, olive oil and table olives, beef and veal, milk and milk products, pigmeat, sheepmeat and goatmeat.
+- payment of aid for the private storage of cereals, rice, sugar, olive oil and table olives, beef and veal, milk and milk products, pork, sheep meat and goatmeat.

 Special intervention measures

 National production quotas are fixed for sugar and milk.
-Member States then distribute these between the producing undertakings.
-This Regulation particularly specifies the methods of transfer for quotas between several undertakings and management of surplus production.
-This includes producer assessments by Member States.
+Member states then distribute these between the producing undertakings.
+This regulation particularly specifies the methods of quotas transfer between several undertakings and management of surplus production.
+This includes producer assessments by member states.

-Aid is also provided for the following sectors:
+Support also is provided for the following sectors: